Iristyle/ChocolateyPackages/EthanBrown.SublimeText2.UtilPackages/tools/PackageCache/Theme - Soda/README.md

 ## Installation

-Soda theme is designed to work with the latest [development build](http://www.sublimetext.com/dev) of Sublime Text 2.
+Soda theme is designed to work with the latest development builds of Sublime Text, including [Sublime Text 2](http://www.sublimetext.com/dev) and [Sublime Text 3](http://www.sublimetext.com/3dev).

 ### Using Sublime Package Control